 ~ Isaiah 25:4

+Please watch the video above to learn about the miraculous origin of this ministry’s name.
 The Lulu Tree is an actual tree in southern Africa.
-The nilotica variety of shea nut tree (called lulu in Arabic) grows mainly in a narrow band of savannah extending from Senegal to Ethiopia.
+The nilotica variety of shea nut tree (called lulu in Arabic) grows uncultivated in 19 different countries extending west to east from Sierra Leone to Uganda.

-The Lulu Tree is greatly celebrated in South Sudan as a vital natural resource.
+Extending as tall as 49 feet, and taking as long as 50 years to produce fruit, the shea nut (or lulu) tree is greatly celebrated across Africa as a vital natural resource.
 The economic value of lulu nuts is also extremely high, providing women guardians with income and household food security.
 The tree produces its lulu nuts in the exact time of seasonal hunger.

 Lulu means pearl in Swahili.
 Uganda (where we started) is the pearl of Africa, and pearl also stems from a parable in Matthew where Jesus compares the kingdom of God to a pearl that a merchant sells everything he has to buy.
 In addition, Jesus says a mustard seed of faith can grow into a tree, where birds come to rest.